 GASB Statement No. 84, Fiduciary Activities - This statement addresses the identification of the fiduciary activities for accounting and financial reporting purposes and how these activities should be reported.
-The statement will become effective for the Board in fiscal year 2021.
+The Board implemented GASB 84, Fiduciary Activities effective October 1, 2020.
+The Board determined they have administrative control over all the assets and therefore no separate fiduciary fund financials statements are required.
+All activities are reported in the Board's fund financial statements.